 - 1. Get a parent to act as team manager to maintain rosters, registration medical forms and help with phone calls. - 2.
-Call Michelle Alverio 501-944-5925, as soon as you cancel or add any games.
-Lack of timely notification of cancelled games may require the coach to pay the referee fee.
-Other schedule changes could result in field conflicts. - 3.
+Call Michelle Alverio 501-944-5925, as soon as you cancel or add any games, as schedule changes could result in field conflicts. - 3.
 Practice equipment should include; ball pump, a few colored vests, cones and a first aid kit for scrapes and bumps. - 4.
 Require each player to bring water to practice and games regardless of the temperature.